 - Self-paced videos taught by experienced organizers and movement trainers that participants can watch on their own schedule.

-- Six live cohort meetings, led by Course Instructors, where participants can build relationships with one another, reflect together on what they’re learning, and push their learning even further.
+- Weekly live cohort meetings, led by Course Instructors, where participants can build relationships with one another, reflect together on what they’re learning, and push their learning even further.

 - Weekly discussion forum prompts and optional live discussion meetings.